Skip to content

 Terminal window

-ontoskills update mareasw/office/xlsx
+ontoskills update obra/superpowers/test-driven-development

 Fetches the latest version from the store.